 Galatians 3:24-25 24Wherefore the Law was our Schoolemaster to bring vs vnto Christ, that we might be iustified by Faith 25But after that Faith is come, we are no longer vnder a Schoolemaster.
 (KJV-1611)

 Galatians 3:24-25 24Therefore the Law has become our tutor to lead us to Christ, so that we may be justified by faith.
 25But now that faith has come, we are no longer under a tutor.
 (NASB)

-Tragically, the words ‘schoolmaster’ or ‘tutor’ are used in almost all of the current versions and are bad translations.
-‘Guardian’ is close but quite right.
+Tragically, the words ‘schoolmaster’ or ‘tutor’ are used in almost every current English version, and are bad translations.
+‘Guardian’ is close, but not quite right.

 The Greek word is Strong’s G3807, paidagōgos/παιδαγωγὸς.